UoB-COMSM0166/2025-group-28/README.md

 ### Think-Aloud User Evaluation

 Two main tasks were evaluated to assess player experience across different game modes and control configurations.
 Players were encouraged to express their thoughts as they played, which were noted down.
-Results are summarised below:
+The results are summarised below:

 #### Task 1: Single-Player Mode
 - Navigate menu and select single-player option.